microsoft/botframework-cli/packages/cli/README.md

 ## `bf qnamaker:list:alterations`

-Downloads all word alterations (synonyms) that have been automatically mined or added by the user.
+Downloads all word alterations (synonyms) that have been added by the user.

 ```
 USAGE